You are able to renew your licence, provide changes and have your photo taken at any Autopac agent.

 All new drivers should consider taking lessons from a driving school with a valid permit.

-Under Manitoba’s Graduated Driver Licensing program, you will be given a Learner's Permit after you pass the knowledge test, for a minimum of nine months.
-This is followed by an Intermediate licence, issued for a minimum of 15 months, and after that comes a Full licence.
+Under Manitoba’s Graduated Driver Licensing program, you will be given a Learner’s licence after you pass the knowledge test, for a minimum of nine months.
+This is followed by an Intermediate licence after you pass the road test, issued for a minimum of 15 months.
+After that comes a Full driver’s licence.

 Each stage puts specific restrictions on the new driver to encourage good, safe driving.
 The GDL program does not discriminate by age, gender or geographic location.